 The different symptoms experienced

-Studies show that women of different races and ethnicities report different physical and mental symptoms.
-For example, Black women are more likely to experience hot flushes than White women10, while Asian women report fewer overall menopause symptoms than women from Western countries, perhaps because in Asian cultures, social status often increases with age, and attitudes about menopause and ageing are generally much more positive.8
+For example, Black women are more likely to experience hot flushes than White women7, while Asian women report fewer overall menopause symptoms than women from Western countries, perhaps because in Asian cultures, social status often increases with age, and attitudes about menopause and ageing are generally much more positive.8

-Studies also show that Black women typically start their menopause earlier than White women.9 Early onset of menopause increases the likelihood of developing heart disease later on, which puts this group at increased risk of this and other postmenopausal health risks such as diabetes.9
+Studies also show that Black women typically start their menopause earlier than White women.9 Early onset of menopause increases the likelihood of developing heart disease later on, which puts this group at increased risk of this and other postmenopausal health risks such as diabetes.

 Sadly, health inequality in the UK means that people of ethnic minority groups experience poorer general health and report poorer experiences in using health services than their White peers.10